Decoding Dark Matter Admixed Neutron Stars: From Static Structure to Rotational Deformation: Introduction

-This paper is structured as follows: Section \ref{subsec:dmmodel} introduces the DM model based on the neutron decay anomaly.
-Section \ref{subsec:eosdmans} details the development of the EOS for DMANS, incorporating the NITR parameter set and contributions from leptons.
-Section \ref{subsec:steq} discusses the single-fluid TOV equations for determining the equilibrium structure of static DM admixed NS.
+This paper is structured as follows: Section \ref{subsec:eoshadron} introduces the RMF formalism and considered energy density functional in the current study.
+Section \ref{subsec:dm_model} discusses details about the DM model.
+Section \ref{subsec:steq} discusses the single-fluid TOV equations for determining the equilibrium structure of static DM-admixed NS.
 Section \ref{subsec:rns} outlines the Hartle-Thorne formalism for slowly rotating NS.
 The results are presented in Section \ref{sec:results}, followed by a summary and conclusions in Section \ref{sec:summary}.